 We’ll preface our guide with this sentiment: SEO is one of the most effective marketing strategies out there, and it’s the foundation of a great marketing plan.
 But what is SEO, and how can you get started?

-In Chapter 1 of our SEO Guide for Marketing Managers, we’ll answer questions like:
+In Chapter 1 of our SEO Guide for Marketing Managers, we’ll cover the following topics:

 We’ll cover SEO basics, technical SEO, and everything in between to help you maximize leads and revenue.

 The golden question — what is search engine optimization (SEO)?

 SEO is the process of optimizing your site pages so they satisfy both user intent and Google algorithms to show up at the top of search results.

 The main goal of SEO is boosting your rankings for relevant keywords, so you can earn more site traffic, leads, and revenue.